MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 but to invoke transactions and query the ledger state we need a user.
 Users are created by fabric-ca, a tool provided for us by Fabric to act as a root CA and manage the registration and enrollment of identities.

-Once again, 'exec' into the register container.
+Once again, 'exec' into the register container and run the export statements from Step 10.
 Replace 'org1' in the statements below to match the org you have chosen, and execute the statements.

 ```bash
 export FABRIC_CA_CLIENT_HOME=/etc/hyperledger/fabric/orgs/org1/user